umlaeute/OSCkeylogger/README.txt

-OSCkeylogger
+﻿OSCkeylogger

-this little program logs all keypresses on your computer and sends them via OSC to a (potentially remote) OSC-receiver.
+this little program logs all keypresses on your computer and sends them via OSC (over UDP) to a (potentially remote) OSC-receiver.

-USAGE:
+USAGE (GUI):
+start the OSkeyloggerGUI (see below), which should pop up a small window, where you will see which key is currently pressed in which window, and where you are sending those events.
+If you want to change the destination, click on "configure" and enter the new host/port address.

+USAGE (cmdline):
-start with
+start OSCkeylogger.py with the target address.

+STARTING on W32:
+just click on OSCkeyloggerGUI.exe, which will start the GUI.

+STARTING on linux (or w32 when using python directly): to start the GUI, run
+$ python ./OSCkeyloggerGUI.py [<port> [<host>]]
+to start the cmdline application, run
-$ ./OSCkeylogger.py <port> <host>
+$ python ./OSCkeylogger.py [<port> [<host>]]

 this will send all data to <host>:<port> using UDP. the defaults are:
  host: localhost
  port: 6666

-INTERPRETING THE DATA:
+RECEIVING THE DATA:

-key-actions are either key-down or key-up events. when running in a windowing environment (X, w32), the receiver will receive a bundle of two (2) messages for each key-action.
+the receiver  will receive a bundle of two (2) messages for each key-action (key-up or key-down event).
 <bundle>
 "/keylogger/window/<windowID>/key" <keyname> <keystate>
 "/keylogger/WindowName/<windowName>/key" <keyname> <keystate>